WLHT-FM: WLHT

 In 1984, WZZR became WLHT and switched to adult contemporary.
 Once again, 95.7 FM was a pioneer in the market in terms of trying a new format, and once again, its pioneering spirit led to success and acclaim.
 In 1998 WLHT was named AC station of the year at the Marconi Award ceremonies.
 Two years later Regent Communications (now Townsquare Media) purchased the station, along with sister stations WGRD-FM, WNWZ, and WTRV.

 On April 14, 2006, husband and wife morning team Dave Jagger and Geri Jarvis announced that they would host their final morning show on April 21 after twenty years on the air on W-Lite.
 They were replaced April 24, 2006, by Denis Pryor and Nanette in morning drive.
-At the same time, the station re-branded from 95.7 W-Lite to Lite Rock 95.7 (but reverted to the "W-Lite" name afterward).
-WLHT's music rotation also became slightly brighter and more rock-based than previously. (see: 1).
+At the same time, the station re-branded from "95.7 W-Lite" to "Lite Rock 95.7" (but reverted to the "W-Lite" name afterward).
+WLHT's music rotation also became slightly brighter and more rock-based than previously.

 Shift to hot AC

-By August 2009, WLHT had moved its format toward Hot AC (of which WMAX-FM used to carry until 2008), and its previous mainstream AC format had shifted to sister station WTRV, which previously had aired a MOR/soft AC mix.
-As a result, WLHT-FM had been leaning adult top 40 until the station dropped AC in 2009 (a similar situation done at adult top 40-leaning ACs such as WNIC Detroit).
+By August 2009, WLHT had moved its format toward hot AC (of which WMAX-FM used to carry until 2008), and its previous mainstream AC format had shifted to sister station WTRV, which previously had aired a MOR/soft AC mix.
+As a result, WLHT-FM had been leaning adult top 40 until the station dropped AC in 2009 (a similar situation done at adult top 40-leaning ACs such as WNIC in Detroit).
 Also in 2009, former WOOD-TV news personality Gerry Barnaby took over the morning show.

 On October 11, 2010, WLHT re-branded as Channel 95-7 and completed its shift to a hot AC format.
 The format change brought changes to the station's on-air lineup as well.
 Channel 95-7 added The Kidd Kraddick Morning Show, giving the station a syndicated morning show for the first time in its history, but was cancelled in October 2012 to be replaced by former Madison, WI morning show "Connie and Fish." - and midday host Kim Carson (a veteran of Detroit radio) moved to WTRV, with Wendy Reed, who had formerly held the same shift at WTRV, taking her place.

 On November 6, 2017, WLHT-FM rebranded as Mix 95.7, with no change in format.